Pulse shaping: Need for pulse shaping

 In many base band communication systems the pulse shaping filter is implicitly a boxcar filter.
 Its Fourier transform is of the form sin(x)/x, and has significant signal power at frequencies higher than symbol rate.
-This is not a big problem when optical fibre or even twisted pair cable is used as the communication channel.
+This is not a big problem when optical fiber or even twisted pair cable is used as the communication channel.
 However, in RF communications this would waste bandwidth, and only tightly specified frequency bands are used for single transmissions.
 In other words, the channel for the signal is band-limited.
-Therefore, better filters have been developed, which attempt to minimise the bandwidth needed for a certain symbol rate.
+Therefore, better filters have been developed, which attempt to minimize the bandwidth needed for a certain symbol rate.

 An example in other areas of electronics is the generation of pulses where the rise time need to be short; one way to do this is to start with a slower-rising pulse, and decrease the rise time, for example with a step recovery diode circuit.

-These descriptions here provide a working knowledge, that cover most effects, but do not include causality, which would lead to analytical functions/signals.
-To understand this completely, one needs the Hilbert transform, that induces a direction by the convolution with the Cauchy Kernel.
+The descriptions here provide a working knowledge that covers most effects but does not include causality, which would lead to analytical functions/signals.
+To understand this completely, one needs the Hilbert transform, which induces a direction by the convolution with the Cauchy Kernel.
 This couples the real and imaginary part of the baseband description, thereby adding structure.
-This immediately implies, that either the real or the imaginary part are enough to describe an analytical signal.
-By measuring both in a noisy setting, one has a redundancy, that can be used to better reconstruct the original signal.
+This immediately implies that either the real or the imaginary part are enough to describe an analytical signal.
+By measuring both in a noisy setting, one has a redundancy that can be used to better reconstruct the original signal.
 A physical realization is always causal, since an analytic signal carries the information.